drio/kae/README.md

 # keep an eye (kea)

-A simple tool for keeping an eye on your proceses
+A simple tool for keeping an eye on your processes.

 ## TODO